jsgounot/floria_analysis_workflow/README.md

 ## Floria pipelines

-This repository contains 1) all workflows used to run and compare phasing solutions, including regular assembly software, split phasing and real reads approaches, 2) production workflow to directly run and process you metagenomic reads, and 3) all datasets used in the inital Floria paper.
+This repository contains 1) all workflows used to run and compare phasing solutions, including regular assembly software, split phasing, and real reads approaches, 2) production workflow (Floria-PL) to directly run and process your metagenomic reads, and 3) all datasets used in the initial Floria paper.

 ### Conda environments and software paths